awslabs/kinesis-aggregation/java/KinesisTestConsumers/README.md

 2. Create a new Lambda function in your AWS account
 3. Skip blueprint selection
 4. Choose Java 8 as the runtime
-5. Choose the built file (from step #2) KinesisLambdaTestConsumer-1.0-dev.jar as the code for the function (NOT the KinesisLambdaTestConsumer-0.0.1.jar file).
+5. Choose the built file (from step #2) KinesisLambdaTestConsumers-1.0-lambda.jar as the code for the function (NOT the KinesisLambdaTestConsumers-1.0.jar file).
 6. Choose com.amazonaws.KinesisLambdaReceiver as the Handler
-7. Set the default batch size as required for your Stream throughput
+7. Set the default batch size as required for your Kinesis stream throughput
 8. Set the Role, Memory and Timeout appropriately.
 9. Connect your new Lambda function to the Kinesis stream you'll be publishing to